 Having generated the accurate prior map, we first downsample the map cloud to 1 cm resolution.
-This way we reduce the map to about 17 million points enabling us to use it in our localization approach without an observable drop in registration accuracy.
+This way, we reduce the map to about 17 million points enabling us to use it in our localisation approach without an observable drop in registration accuracy.
 Further, we dynamically crop the pointcloud to create a reference cloud in the area of 100 m by 100 m around the sensor's pose.
-To localize individual scans, we use a libpointmatcher filter chain~\cite{Pomerleau12comp} to remove the outliers in the clouds and finally register the scans against the map.~\figref{fig:ground-truth} demonstrates the procedure of the ground truth registration with a single Ouster scan, as an example.
+To localise individual scans, we use a libpointmatcher filter chain~\cite{Pomerleau12comp} to remove the outliers in the clouds and finally register the scans against the map.~\figref{fig:ground-truth} demonstrates the ground truth registration procedure with a single Ouster scan.
 It is worth noting that the ground truth poses are with respect to the base frame which is the center of the left camera, as described in~\secref{sec:platform}.
 This facilitates the estimation of the camera poses at 30 Hz through interpolation.